Designing and building an experimentation programme from zero — achieving 21% conversion rate increase

 Phase 1 - Understand Before Testing

-I started with a full website conversion audit — not a surface-level heuristic review, but a systematic mapping of funnel drop-off points, page-level friction patterns, and behavioural signals from session recordings and heatmaps.
+I started with a full website conversion audit mapping exisiting funnel drop-off points, page-level friction patterns, and behavioural signals from session recordings and heatmaps.
 Cross-referenced these findings with existing experiment insights and UX research from the parent Sykes brand to formulate evidence-based hypotheses tailored to the sister brand context.

 From this audit, I built an initial hypothesis backlog: a prioritised set of evidence-based problem statements ranked by likely impact and implementation complexity.